Coffeehouse culture of Baghdad: Arif Agha Café

-The Arif Agha Café (مقهى عارف آغا) was an old well-known coffeehouse that once existed on al-Rashid Street and was located opposite al-Zahawi Café and near the Haydar-Khana Mosque.
+The Arif Agha Café (مقهى عارف آغا) was an old, well-known coffeehouse that once existed on al-Rashid Street, located opposite al-Zahawi Café and near the Haydar-Khana Mosque.
 The coffeehouse used to be frequented by senior employees of governmental departments, such as Yasin al-Hashemi and Hikmat Sulayman, as well as notables, such as al-Rusafi, and major merchants.
-It also turned into a private school during the summer where High Schoolers met with teachers and took their assistance in private lessons, in preparation for taking the baccalaureate exams.
+It also became a private school during the summer, where High Schoolers met with teachers and received their assistance in private lessons, in preparation for taking the baccalaureate exams.

 Anjar Café

 Anjar Café (مقهى عنجر) is one of the oldest coffeehouses located on al-Kifah Street.
 The café serves Baghdadi breakfast along with kebab.
 It was said that Nuri al-Said ate this breakfast meal on Friday morning at Anjar Café.
 After the 14 July revolution, the coffeehouse became home to nationalist, Ba'athist and Islamic movements along with anti-communist sentiment and pictures of former-Egyptian President Gamal Abdel Nasser hung on its walls.
 Since the 14th of July Café was established in front of the café after the revolution, the conflict between the patrons of the two cafés was characterized by an unusual pattern for the people of the locality.
 For example, the patrons of the Anjar Café were preparing some young men to be hostile to the pioneers of the 14th of July Café.
-The two conflicting groups naturally engaged in aggressive discussions, clashes, and fights with the Islamic supporters raising Islamic slogans to spit the communists.
+The two conflicting groups naturally engaged in aggressive discussions, clashes, and fights, with the Islamic supporters raising Islamic slogans to spit at the communists.

 Azawi Café

 Azawi Café (كهوة عزاوي) is one of the oldest and most popular coffeehouses of Baghdad, located in al-Maidan Square near Mosque-Madrasa of al-Ahmadiyya.
-Founded by Hameed al-Qaisi, the café was distinguished by its celebrations and reviving the nights of Ramadan, and it was a place for popular games that are based on insight and meditation, the most famous of which is al-Muhaibis.
+Founded by Hameed al-Qaisi, the coffeehouse was distinguished by its celebrations and reviving the nights of Ramadan, and it was a place for popular games that are based on insight and meditation, the most famous of which is al-Muhaibis.
 The coffeehouse is also famous for its folk music that Iraqis still listen to this day, and it was frequented by singers, artists, and poets.
-The coffeehouse is also associated with Iraqi maqam master Yousuf Omar's songs as the coffeehouse mentioned in his songs.
+The coffeehouse is also associated with Iraqi maqam master Yousuf Omar's songs as the coffeehouse is mentioned in his songs.

 Brazilian Café

 The Brazilian Café (مقهى البرازيلية) was one of the most famous and oldest coffeehouses in Baghdad, located in the neighborhood of al-Muraba'a towards the eastern door near the Broadway Cinema.
 Opened in 1937, the café served steamed Brazilian coffee from a unique cauldron for preparing coffee imported from outside.
 It was a suitable place to see the latest news of politics, literature, and culture, and to read the newspapers and magazines provided by the café.
 In this coffeehouse, Jawad Seleem wrote in his memoirs after meeting Polish artists, where he said "Now I know color, now I know drawing."

-After the Iraq War, the Brazilian Café closed and its building was turned into a commercial store for selling fabrics.
+After the Iraq War, the Brazilian Café closed and its building was converted into a commercial store selling fabrics.